Hunain-Ariff/EUsuperstore_DataAnalysis/README.md

 # Customer Analysis Dashboard and Key-Insights from Data set

 ## Description
+TOOLS USED

+Coding : R and Sql

+Dashboard :

+Presentation : Power Point

+Visualization and Reports : Power BI

 This project aims to analyze customer data and provide insights using a dashboard and a PowerPoint presentation along with reports from Power BI.
 The dashboard, created using [Data Studio](https://datastudio.google.com/) (or [Tableau](https://www.tableau.com/) if preferred) , offers a user-friendly interface with various metrics and filters.
 The PowerPoint presentation summarizes the findings and visualizes with power BI about the customers, highlighting important metrics, customer segments, and other relevant information.